 In my project management workshops, I ask this question, "What are the top causes of project failure?"
 Nine times out of ten, I hear the answer—poor communication.
 Hence, let's look at how to improve your project communication.

 What happens when poor communication exists?
-Stakeholders get the wrong information.
+People get the wrong information.
 Others get the right information but at the wrong time.
-Consequently, individuals misunderstand and make bad assumptions.
+Consequently, individuals misunderstand and make flawed assumptions.

 "Take advantage of every opportunity to practice your communication skills so that when important occasions arise, you will have the gift, the style, the sharpness, the clarity, and the emotions to affect other people." –Jim Rohn